kedacore/keda-docs/content/docs/2.8/scalers/mongodb.md

 - `collection` - Name of the collection.
 - `query` - A MongoDB query that should return single numeric value.
 - `queryValue` - A threshold that will define when scaling should occur.
+- `activationQueryValue` - Target value for activating the scaler.
+Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional)

 To connect to the MongoDB server, you can provide either: